jeanmarie-eu/ddd/README.md

 ## Usage

-More how-to's will be release soon on the webpage:
+More how-to's will be released soon on the [ddd webpage](https://nexmodeling.github.io/ddd).